cjkihl/cjkihl/packages/tsconfig/README.md

 # @cjkihl/tsconfig

-Shared TypeScript configurations for Node.js projects.
-This package provides base and library configurations that can be extended in your projects.
+Shared TypeScript configurations for Node.js and browser projects.
+This package provides base, library, and browser configurations that can be extended in your projects.

 ## Installation